amanjotgill23/adoptapawnl/website.demo/README.md

 2. Added classes to html code to make styling easier.
 Upgraded the navigation bar to align the logo and menu items side by side.
 Updated the logo color and made it's background transparent.
 Changed the navigation link text color, font and weight.
 Added opacity on links when hovered over.
 Changed the background color for the site.
 Added an image to the main element within the body and styled it to fit the width of the screen.

-3. Added content to main page and copyright information to the footer.
+3. Added content to home page and copyright information to the footer.
 Updated header to be visible while scrolling through the page.
 Added styling to new content, including two links to the adoption and donation pages.
 Applied background color and styling to footer.

 4. Added header and footer to all website pages.

-Kept same content and styling as the HOME page.
-Currently working on CONTACT US page (page heading added).
+5. Added form to Contact Us page with labels and inputs for Name, Email, Phone number, Subject, Message.
+Also added a Submit button (currently without functionality).
+Added styling to the form and its elements.